jonglennmoe/timestampToAgoString/README.md

 ## Your assignment

 A small util for converting a timestamp to a string.
-- "XX seconds ago"
+- "XX seconds"
-- "XX minutes ago"
+- "XX minutes"
-- "XX hours ago"
+- "XX hours"
-- "XX weeks ago"
+- "XX weeks"
-- "XX months ago"
+- "XX months"
-- "XX years ago"
+- "XX years"

+Of course the String can

 ## Installation